abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

         CONFIG_NSH_SYMTAB=y
         CONFIG_NSH_SYMTAB_ARRAYNAME="g_symtab"
         CONFIG_NSH_SYMTAB_COUNTNAME="g_nsymbols"

         Further, the configuration assumes that executable files reside on the remotely mounted file system:

         CONFIG_LIBC_ENVPATH=y
         CONFIG_PATH_INITIAL="/mnt/nfs/bin"

-3 'ping' support:
+3 \'ping\' support:

     CONFIG_NET_ICMP_SOCKET=y
     CONFIG_SYSTEM_PING=y

 ### usbnsh

 This is another NSH example.
-If differs from other 'nsh' configurations in that this configurations uses a USB serial device for console I/O.
-Such a configuration is useful on the stm32f4discovery which has no builtin RS-232 drivers.
+If differs from other \'nsh\' configurations in that this configurations uses a USB serial device for console I/O. Such a configuration is useful on the stm32f4discovery which has no builtin RS-232 drivers.

 NOTES:

 1. By default, this configuration uses the ARM EABI toolchain for Windows and builds under Cygwin (or probably MSYS).
 That can easily be reconfigured, of course.:

         CONFIG_HOST_WINDOWS=y                   : Builds under Windows
         CONFIG_WINDOWS_CYGWIN=y                 : Using Cygwin
         CONFIG_ARM_TOOLCHAIN_GNU_EABI=y      : GNU EABI toolchain for Windows

 2. This configuration does have USART2 output enabled and set up as the system logging device:

         CONFIG_SYSLOG_CHAR=y               : Use a character device for system logging CONFIG_SYSLOG_DEVPATH="/dev/ttyS0" : USART2 will be /dev/ttyS0

     However, there is nothing to generate SYSLOG output in the default configuration so nothing should appear on USART2 unless you enable some debug output or enable the USB monitor.

     NOTE: Using the SYSLOG to get debug output has limitations.
 Among those are that you cannot get debug output from interrupt handlers.
     So, in particularly, debug output is not a useful way to debug the